EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 ## Core Concepts

 ### 1. SQLModel = Pydantic + SQLAlchemy
-SQLModel sits between familiar Pydantic models and SQLAlchemy’s database engine, so you keep type hints and validation while gaining persistence.
+SQLModel sits between familiar Pydantic models and SQLAlchemy's database engine, so you keep type hints and validation while gaining persistence.
 - Inherit from `SQLModel`; specify `table=True` for persisted tables.
 - Use `Field(default=None, primary_key=True)` for ids; reuse `Field(ge=..., le=...)` for validation just like Session 03.
 - Create lightweight Pydantic schemas (`MovieCreate`, `MovieRead`) by reusing the same base class.
+- **Key insight:** `MovieBase` holds shared fields, `Movie(table=True)` is the SQLAlchemy-tracked table, and `MovieRead` is the Pydantic response model.
+This keeps validation (Pydantic) separate from persistence (SQLAlchemy).

 ### 2. Database Engine & Sessions
 An engine is the shared “wire” to SQLite; a session is a short-lived unit of work that FastAPI opens per request and automatically closes.